pwright/blockscape/README.md

 2. Run the Svelte app: `npm run dev` then open http://localhost:5173
 3. Use the [prompt](map-generation-prompt.md) to generate json for your domain.
 4. Click tiles to see dependency relationships
-5. Click `Edit` to manually change the currently selected it (or whole map).
+5. Click `Edit` to manually change the currently selected tile (or whole map).

 To ship a static bundle: `npm run build` then serve the `dist/` folder (`npm run preview` for a local check).
 Legacy `index.html` remains checked in for reference; the Svelte build is now the primary entry.